PSU-ICDS/icds_docs/CONTRIBUTING.md

 ### Repository and File Structure

-The ICDS User Documentation uses MKdocs to format and serve a markdown based set of documents.
-Content is created in the Markdown format within the `docs` directory.
-This content is synced to the webserver and is rendered into HTML.
+The ICDS User Documentation uses MkDocs to format and serve a set of Markdown formatted documents.
+Content hosted in the repository in the Markdown format within the `docs` directory.
+This content is synced to the webserver and rendered into the HTML seen on the website.
 Changes committed to the directory are then deployed live every 5 minutes.

 The live documentation is hosted from the `main` branch.
 Once approved, proposed changes from the staging branch will be made live by appointed individuals.